-- The State agrees to advance funds on a quarterly basis to the Contractor in accordance with the schedule in each Allocation Option Letter (Exhibit "B"), subject to compliance with the provisions of the Contract, and subject to amendment by any subsequent Reallocation Option Letter, in form substantially equivalent to Exhibit "C". - 2) During the term of the Contract, upon receipt of proper invoices from the Contractor as provided in Subsection I.J. above, the State shall offset advances and pay the remainder due up to the maximum total payment as specified in each annual Allocation Option Letter (Exhibit "B") as amended by any subsequent Reallocation Option Letter (Exhibit "C"). - 3) The State will not allocate Contract Funds to Contractor for the first day of an offender's participation in a program, but shall allocate Contract Funds to Contractor for the last day of an offender's participation therein.
-The day an offender transfers from residential to non-residential status, the State will allocate Contract Funds to Contractor at the residential daily rate, but shall not allocate such funds for non-residential expenses.
-The day an offender transfers from non-residential to residential status, the State will allocate Contract Funds to Contractor for Non-Residential expenses, but shall not allocate such funds for the residential daily rate.
+- The State agrees to advance funds on a quarterly basis to the Contractor in accordance with the schedule in Exhibit "B" subject to compliance with the provision of the contract. - During the term of the Contract, upon receipt of proper billings from the Contractor as provided in section 18 paragraph J. herein, payment shall be offset against advances up to a maximum total payment as specified in Exhibit "B" - 3) Reimbursement will not be allowed for the first day of an effender's participation in a program, but shall be allowed for the last day of an offender's participation.
+The day an offender transfers from Residential to Non-Residential status, reimbursement will be made at the residential daily rate, but shall not be made for non-residential expenses.
+The day an offender transfers from Non-Residential to Residential status, reimbursement will be made for Non-Residential expenses, but shall not be made for the residential daily rate.